Dream job? Netflix's harsh work rules include brutal honesty

 "We humans want both to be kind and to be honest, and you try to do the best job of being both, but it's hard … But I don't want to soften a message so much that it's not heard accurately."

-Hastings says the feedback is both bottom-up as well as top-down and must be met with immediate thanks, adding that it gets easier to handle the more often you do it.
+Hastings says the feedback is bottom-up and top-down and must be met with immediate thanks, adding that it gets easier to handle the more often you do it.

-Another Netflix mantra is that if someone disagrees with an idea and they do not tell anyone then this is disloyal to the company.
+Another Netflix mantra is that if someone disagrees with an idea and they do not tell anyone, that is disloyal to the company.
 People are encouraged to gather feedback through casual socialising and actively asking people's opinions.

 If a mistake is made, they go through the process of sunshining, which involves explaining the mistake so everyone learns from it.